SteeltoeOSS/Documentation/docs/connectors/rabbitmq.md

 cf restage myApp
 ```

->NOTE: The preceding commands assume you use the RabbitMQ service provided by Pivotal on Cloud Foundry.
+>The preceding commands assume you use the RabbitMQ service provided by Pivotal on Cloud Foundry.
 If you use a different service, adjust the `create-service` command to fit your environment.

 Once the service is bound to your application, the connector's settings are available in `VCAP_SERVICES`.